 Sec.
-3.10.05.
+3.01.05.
 Appointment; Vacancies; Removal.

 - (a) Appointments.
 The Mayor and each member of the City Council shall appoint one member to each City Commission, committee, or board.
-Except as otherwise specifically set forth in this section, members may be selected from the City at-large.
-The Mayor shall make an appointment from an established eligibility list if the appointing council member does not fill a vacancy within two months following notification by the City Clerk. - (1) Planning Commission and Police Community Advisory Committee.
-Each member of the City Council shall appoint one member to each of the Planning Commission and the Police Community Advisory Committee from residents within their City Council District.
-The Mayor shall make appointments from among residents of the City at-large. - (b) Vacancies.
+Except with respect to the Police Community Advisory Committee to which the Mayor each member of the City Council shall appoint from residents of the City at-large; however, for the City Councilmembers first preference shall be given to qualified electors who reside within the respective district of the appointing Councilmember , members of each City commission, committee, or board may be selected from among residents of the City at-large.
+The Mayor shall make an appointment from an established eligibility list if the appointing council member does not fill a vacancy within two months following notification by the City Clerk. - (b) Vacancies.
 Vacancies shall be filled in the same manner as appointments.
 In the event the office the Mayor or a Council member becomes vacant during the term thereof, and until the office is filled, the City Commission, committee, or board member appointed by such Mayor or Council member may be removed by a majority vote of the City Council. - (c) Removal.
 Any member of any City Commission, committee, or board may be removed from membership upon the affirmative vote of a majority of the members of the City Council and any such action shall be final and not subject to review.

 Sec.
-3.10.05.
+3.01.05.
 Organization; Officers; Meetings; Conduct of Business.